 The motto of the Indian Air Force is ‘Nabha: Sprush Deeptam’.
 This sentence is taken from the 11th chapter of the Gita.
 This is an excerpt from the sermon given by Lord Krishna to Arjuna on the battlefield of Kurukshetra during the war of Mahabharata.

-Indian Air Force Day 2021: Flag of Indian Air Force
+Indian Air Force Day 2023: Flag of the Indian Air Force

 The Indian Air Force flag is blue in color, different from the Air Force emblem, before which the national flag remains in one quarter.
 In the central part there is a circle made of all the three colors (saffron, white and green) of the national flag.
 This flag was adopted in 1951.